Original Issuance Date: July 1, 2015

 G. Employee Benefit Election Changes due to Life Events while on Short Work Break

-When an employee on a summer appointment has a qualifying life event (marriage, birth, adoption, etc.) which results in a change in insurance coverage level while on a short work break, any additional premiums owed will be collected from the summer appointment earnings.
-If the additional premiums cannot be deducted from the summer appointment earnings, the additional premiums owed will be collected through the benefits billing process or through a payroll deduction on the employee’s first paycheck when they return in the fall.
+When an employee on a short work break has a qualifying life event (marriage, birth, adoption, etc.) which results in a change in insurance coverage level while on a short work break, any additional premiums owed will be collected from the summer appointment earnings if the employee has a summer appointment (or a temporary appointment if the employee is not a C-basis academic year employee).
+If the additional premiums cannot be deducted from the summer/temporary appointment earnings or the employee does not have a summer/temporary appointment, the additional premiums owed will be collected through the benefits billing process or through a payroll deduction on the employee’s first paycheck when they return from the short work break.

-H. Employer Responsibility for Payment of Fringe Benefits for Summer Coverage when Employee Transfers between UW System Institutions
+H. Employer Responsibility for Payment of Fringe Benefits for Short Work Break Coverage when Employee Transfers between UW System Institutions

 I. Policy Administration